ABOUT kyle petty

 In 2004, Kyle and the Petty family opened the doors to Victory Junction - a camp created for children with chronic or serious medical illnesses - in honor of his late son, Adam Petty.

 Since 1995, Kyle Petty has hosted hundreds of NASCAR fans, drivers and motorcycle enthusiasts on his annual Kyle Petty Charity Ride Across America.
 The Ride travels cross-country each spring to raise funds and awareness for Victory Junction.
 To date, the Ride has raised more than $20 million for children with chronic and serious illnesses, and is the most successful philanthropic event staged by any person in the NASCAR family.

-Additionally, Kyle is a featured analyst on NBCSN's daily show, NASCAR America and on pre and post-race NASCAR Cup and Xfinity coverage on NBC and USA Network, and as host on his primetime series, ‘Dinner Drive with Kyle Petty’ on the Circle Network.
+Additionally, Kyle can be seen on Peacock’s twice-weekly show, NASCAR America MotorMouths, on pre- and post-race NASCAR Cup and Xfinity coverage on NBC and USA Network, and as host on his primetime series, ‘Dinner Drive with Kyle Petty’ on the Circle Network.
 He also co-hosts the weekly radio show, "Fast Talk" on the Performance Racing Network.